Blogs

 By Filsane Haji

 A few weeks ago, I attended the Digital Lupus Advocacy Summit hosted by the Lupus Foundation of America (LFA).
 It’s a free, annual conference that aims to share the latest information on lupus research, resources, and services.
-Importantly, it’s also an opportunity for experts, campaigners and patients to connect, and is a key part of a comprehensive advocacy program that has helped the LFA generate hundreds of millions of dollars in funding for lupus research and education in the past 5 years alone!
+Importantly, it’s also an opportunity for experts, campaigners, and patients to connect, and is a key part of a comprehensive advocacy program that has helped the LFA generate hundreds of millions of dollars in funding for lupus research and education in the past 5 years alone!

 Advocacy is crucial for improving the lives of people living with lupus, as it promotes better funding for research and tools for improving care.
 This summit stood out from many conferences I’ve attended, where the focus was on showcasing scientific research and new technologies.
 It was conducted with patients – lupus warriors – and the whole community in mind; their voices, questions and views were welcomed, and they were active participants in discussions.
-Engaging and empowering those living with a disease by centring them in their care is championed by us here at VISFO, so I was happy to see this approach being promoted by another organisation.
+Engaging and empowering those living with a disease by centering them in their care is championed by us here at VISFO, so I was happy to see this approach being promoted by another organization.

 To start, social, economic and public policies have a huge impact on health outcomes.
 People may face financial difficulties, unemployment, lack of insurance coverage, low health literacy, and geographical barriers that limit access to quality care.
 Sadly, other previously overlooked factors causing disparities are a lack of social support and decreased trust in medical professionals in groups who were vulnerable to discrimination in healthcare.
 It was an eye-opening and moving discussion on the extent and impact of health inequity on the lives of people living with lupus.